renierwoo/nexus-k8s/README.md

 # Kubernetes The Hard Way (Contabo VPS)
-Terraform project to deploy a Kubernetes cluster with kubeadm on a low cost VPS.
+Project to deploy a Kubernetes cluster and several applications with kubeadm, Ansible and Terraform on a Contabo VPS.